jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/migration-guide-v1alpha1-to-v1alpha2.md

       version: 2.24
 ```

-## Update CRD to new version
+## Update CRD to a new version

-New version of the Custom Resource definition for the operator needs to be applied:
+A new version of the Custom Resource Definition for the operator needs to be applied:
 -[Jenkins CRD v1alpha2](https://github.com/jenkinsci/kubernetes-operator/blob/master/deploy/crds/jenkins_v1alpha2_jenkins_crd.yaml)

-To use default CRD file:
+To use the default CRD file:
 ```
 kubectl -n <namespace> apply -f https://github.com/jenkinsci/kubernetes-operator/blob/master/deploy/crds/jenkins_v1alpha2_jenkins_crd.yaml
 ```

-## Update RBAC to new version
+## Update RBAC to a new version

-New operator version requires updated RBAC permissions:
+A new operator version requires updated RBAC permissions:

-To use default Role file:
+To use the default Role file:
 ```
 $ kubectl -n <namespace> apply -f https://raw.githubusercontent.com/jenkinsci/kubernetes-operator/master/deploy/role.yaml
 ```